 Security note: Research into Onion Browser suggests that browser content — including cookies — may be retained, depending on how an app is closed or if the app crashed.
 Users are encouraged to press the "New Identity" button before closing the app, as this will ensure that all session data in Onion Browser is wiped from the device.

-November 8, 2015, Current Version: Onion Browser 1.5.14 is a minor release.
-The underlying Tor library was upgraded to 0.2.7.4-rc and significant improvements were made to the way Onion Browser recovers from being in the background.
-More details can be found in the CHANGES.txt file in GitHub.
-Details on security updates can be found in the Security page.
+January 7, 2016, Current Version: Onion Browser 1.5.16 is a minor release.
+The underlying Tor library was upgraded to 0.2.7.6.
+A list of all security updates can be found in the Security page.
 Users are encouraged to update via App Store.

 This app (the "official fork") is being sold for $0.99 in the Apple App Store.
 Click here to download.

 Note: The app is currently unavailable in France due to import regulations on encryption software.
 The app is unavailable and does not work in China and Iran due to these nations blocking access to the Tor network.

 Copies of Onion Browser downloaded outside the App Store — via "jailbreak" app directories like Cydia — are built and released by third parties and are not supported by the developer.
 These copies may have modifications added by the packager, which may interfere with your privacy or security.
 For the best security, you should purchase the app; in situations where App Store payment is difficult due to security precautions (i.e. using an alias in the App Store that is not listed on a credit card), you may e-mail the developer to request an App Store download code.
 For best security in non-App Store circumstances, you should build your own copy of the app.